turicas/rows/README.markdown

 ## Basic Usage

-You can create a `Table` object and populate it with some data:
+You can create a `Table` object and populate it with some data
+programmatically:

 ```python
 from collections import OrderedDict